Kirk: The word...is no. I am therefore going anyway.

 - What the Hell, Hero?: Saavik's reaction to David when he reveals he used protomatter in the Genesis torpedo, in order to solve problems that might not otherwise have made the project possible.
 This comes out as a result of their discussion as to why the planet is so unstable (disregarding the fact that the planet was created from the Genesis torpedo detonating inside a starship, within a nebula, and created that planet and its star from said nebula, but that doesn't change the impact of this trope).

-- Worf Had the Flu: The jury-rigged Enterprise was still badly damaged after the last film, and Scotty didn't anticipate being in a combat situation, thus being disabled by Kruge's bird-of-prey after its circuits overload.
+- Worf Had the Flu: The jury-rigged Enterprise is still badly damaged after the last film, only running on a skeleton crew, and Scotty didn't anticipate being in a combat situation, thus the ship is disabled by Kruge's bird-of-prey after its circuits overload.
 Kruge is surprised when he wins, since the Enterprise outguns him ten-to-one.

 - You Have Failed Me: Kruge shoots his gunner for destroying the USS Grissom because he wanted prisoners.